Mokkapps/void-fest-pwa/README.md

-> ## 🛠 Status: In Development
+# Void Fest Band Reminder

-# Void Fest PWA
+This web application can be used to subscribe for push notifications which will inform 30 minutes before a band will play on the music festival [Void Fest 2018](www.voidfest.de).

-This website provides the possibility to send push notification which informs about the next band which will play on the music festival [Void Fest](www.voidfest.de).
+This is a non-official Void Fest app and a hobby project of mine.
+Therefore I cannot guarantee for the correct lineup or faulty notifications in general.

-This frontend communicates with this [Node.js backend](https://github.com/Mokkapps/void-fest-pwa-server) to be able to subscribe for certain push notification topics.
+This frontend communicates with this [Node.js backend](https://github.com/Mokkapps/void-fest-pwa-server) to be able to subscribe/unsubscribe for certain push notification topics.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).